uds-lsv/human/README.md

 Write your custom annotation protocol into protocol.json.
 Refer to the [wiki](https://github.com/uds-lsv/human/wiki) for documentation on how to do this and see our example protocols (under `/examples`) for inspiration.

-Then customize the variables inside of settings.json e.g.:
+Then customize the variables inside of settings.ts e.g.:

 ```json
 "url": "127.0.0.1:5000",